Checklist for applications for clinical trials with medical devices

 3. What data is given access to (e.g. is it in coded form?)

-4. Whether genome data is transferred abroad
+4. Whether genomic data is transferred abroad

-6. Feedback on health findings
+1. Feedback on health findings

 Describe:

-7. Genome research in biological material without consent
+2. Genomic research in biological material without consent

-1. There must be a detailed justification for not obtaining consent from the subjects.
-Describe the risk of incidental findings and how these will be handled.
-See Guidance on Genomics and Research in Sensitive Bioinformatics Data
+1. There must be a detailed reason for not obtaining consent from the test subjects.
+Describe the risk of getting random findings and how these will be handled.
+SeeThe Genome Guide.

 III.
 Special requirements: Research on the deceased

-1. Forensic autopsies (Section 184 of the Health Act)
+1. Forensic autopsies (section 184 of the Health Act)Specify whether:

 Download